pyvista/pyvista/doc/source/api/core/partitioned.rst

    partitions.append(pv.Sphere())
    partitions.append(pv.Cube(center=(0, 0, -1)))

-``PartitionedDataSet`` is List-like, so individual partitions can be accessed via indices.
+``PartitionedDataSet`` is List-like so that individual partitions can be accessed via indices.

 .. jupyter-execute::